armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 Report Machine Death

-Report that a VM is dead, so that it is removed immediately.
+Report that a machine is dead, so that it is removed immediately.
 This can be useful when you need the live list to update faster than the timeout.

 ### Example